ptsantar/devops-microservices/README.md

 * Upload a complete Github repo with CircleCI to indicate that your code has been tested

 You can find a detailed [project rubric, here](https://review.udacity.com/#!/rubrics/2576/view).

-**The final implementation of the project will showcase your abilities to operationalize production microservices.**

 ---